hunt-framework/huntsearch.org/content/chapters/6-using-hunt-from-haskell.md

 +++
-title = "Using Hunt from Haskell" slug = "6-using-hunt-from-haskell"
-publishdate = "2014-04-11"
+title = "Using Hunt with Haskell" slug = "using-hunt-with-haskell" publishdate = "2014-04-11"
 +++